 Further south is People’s Square itself, showing off Shanghai’s modern face around its sprawling open space.
 Fans of Chinese history should not miss a chance to visit the Shanghai Museum, located on the southern edge of the square.
 It features eleven galleries and three exhibition halls of ancient Chinese paintings, ceramics, calligraphy, and artifacts.

-With just one day in Shanghai, you won’t have time to peruse everything at Shanghai Museum.
+With just a day in Shanghai, you won’t have time to peruse everything at Shanghai Museum.
 If museums are your thing (and you rose to the occasion early enough), poke your head in and check out a couple of the more interesting exhibitions like The Gallery of Chinese Ancient Sculptures and the Ancient Jade section.

 Chow down on a scrumptious lunch on Huanghe Road